 FUE is the first hair restoration technique known to be minimally invasive.
 It has been around for more than 15 years and has gained popularity in the recent years compared the the original “strip” technique or FUT that leaves a linear scar on the back of the patient’s scalp.

 This technique involves using the aid of a motorised punch to harvest follicular units, which are groups of hairs containing 1 – 4 follicles.
 The tip of the micro motor penetrates into the skin by spinning during the extraction of follicular units and allows easy extraction of bulbous healthy grafts.

-FUE is a versatile and excellent method for hair transplantation when performed by experienced hands.
+FUE hair transplant in Singapore is a versatile and excellent method for hair transplantation when performed by experienced hands.
 At Terra, we ensure our doctors and team are properly trained and qualified to give you the best results you can ask for!